Fisherman catches ‘rare and endangered’ 50-pound fish in Missouri - NewsBreak

 Fisherman catches ‘rare and endangered’ 50-pound fish in Missouri

-ST. LOUIS ( KTVI ) – A man from Missouri caught a “rare and endangered” fish in the Ozarks last week before releasing it back into the lake.
+ST. LOUIS, Mo. ( KTVI ) – A man from Missouri caught a “rare and endangered” fish in the Ozarks last week before releasing it back into the lake.

 Troy Staggs, of Grain Valley, caught a 30-year-old lake sturgeon while fishing on the Lake of the Ozarks, the Missouri Department of Conservation confirmed on Facebook .
 Staggs reeled in the sturgeon after his fishing tackle became wrapped around the fish’s tail.